testit-tms/api-client-js/docs/ProjectsApi.md

 <a name="exportProjectJson"></a>
 # **exportProjectJson**
-> UUID exportProjectJson(id, time-Zone-Offset-In-Minutes, ProjectExportQueryModel)
+> UUID exportProjectJson(id, time-Zone-Offset-In-Minutes, ExportProjectJson\_request)

 Export project as JSON file in background job